·

 More Tips

-Adding lemon zest and lemon juice to the filling can brighten the flavors of the pie.
-The zest adds a fresh, citrusy taste that complements the berries.
+Adding lemon juice to the filling brightens the flavors of the pie.
+But be sure to zest them first and save the zest.

 blackberry raspberry pie with lattice top on wooden surface next to blue and white plaid tea towel